 You are asked to swallow a liquid or capsule containing radioactive iodine.

-After a certain period of time (usually 6 and 24 hours later), you must return to the testing center so that the amount of radioactivity in the thyroid gland can be measured.
+After a certain period of time (usually 4 to 6 hours and again 24 hours later), you must return to the testing center so that the amount of radioactivity in the thyroid gland can be measured.
 This is done using a device called a gamma probe.

 Tell your doctor if you have:

 There is no discomfort.
-You can eat beginning about 1 - 2 hours after swallowing the radioactive iodine.
+You can eat beginning about 1 to 2 hours after swallowing the radioactive iodine.
 You can go back to a normal diet when the test is finished.

 This test is done to check thyroid function.
 It is often done when blood tests of thyroid function show that you may have an overactive thyroid gland.

-Note: Some laboratories only measure at 24 hours.
+Some testing centers only measure at 24 hours.
 Values may vary depending on the amount of iodine in your diet.
-Normal value ranges may vary slightly among different laboratories.
+Normal value ranges may vary slightly among different labs.
 Talk to your doctor about the meaning of your specific test results.

 The amount of radioactivity is very small, and there have been no documented side effects.
-The amount of iodine used is less than the amount of iodine in a normal diet.
-However, this test is not recommended for women who are pregnant or breastfeeding.
+The amount of iodine used is less than the amount in a normal diet.

 People with an allergy to iodine in the diet or shellfish may not be able to have this test.
 You may be able to have this test if you have an allergy to iodine (contrast dye).
-Talk to your health care provider.
+Women who are pregnant or breastfeeding should not have this test.
+Talk to your health care provider if you have concerns about this test.

 Iodine uptake test; RAIU